 Tex.
-Tex by S. E. Hinton is a story of a 15-year-old boy who is pretty daring and a bit foolish, published in 1979.
-In the book, Tex was angry at his brother for selling his horse to pay the bills, and in love with the cutest girl in school, and wondering if his father cares about him.
+‘Tex’ by S. E. Hinton is a story of a 15-year-old boy who is pretty daring and a bit foolish, and it was published in 1979.
+In the book, Tex was angry at his brother for selling his horse to pay the bills, in love with the cutest girl in school, and wondering if his father cares about him.
 This gets him into a lot of trouble at school and also helps him grow and put things in perspective.
 After scaring everyone to death and landing in a hospital, he and we are a little closer to some answers.

 Awards and Honors

 Hinton was the pioneer awardee of the Margaret A. Edwards Award from the American young adult librarians in 1988.
 The association alluded to her first four Young Adult novels, which had been published from 1967 to 1979 and adapted as films from 1982 to 1985.
 The annual award recognizes an author of books published in the U.S. and specified works taken to heart by young adults over a period of years, giving the youth an original voice that continues to showcase their life experiences and emotions and also giving insight into their lives.